 For housing and community development financial assistance projects, Section 3 applies to grantees on a per project basis.
 Section 3 projects are housing rehabilitation, housing construction, and other public construction projects assisted under HUD programs that provide housing and community development financial assistance when the total amount of assistance to the project exceeds a threshold of \$200,000 (Lead Hazard Control and Healthy Homes (LHCHH) assistance is not included in calculating whether the assistance exceeds the \$200,000 threshold).
-The threshold is \$100,000 where the assistance is from the Lead Hazard Control and Healthy Homes programs (neither HUD public housing financial assistance nor HUD housing and community development financial assistance is included in calculating whether the assistance exceeds the \$100,000 threshold).
-Recipients of LHCHH funding will also be required to comply with Section 3 regulations and report on the entirety of the project when the total amount of HUD housing and community development financial assistance to the project exceeds \$200,000 (LHCHH funding is not included in calculating whether the total assistance exceeds the \$200,000 threshold), or if any public housing financial assistance is provided.
+The threshold is \$100,000 where the assistance is from the Lead Hazard Control and Healthy Homes (neither HUD public housing financial assistance nor HUD housing and community development financial assistance exceeds the \$100,000 threshold).
+Recipients of LHCHH funding will also be required to comply with Section 3 regulations and report on the entirety of the project when the total amount of HUD housing and community development financial assistance to the project on the entirety of the project when the total amount of HUD housing and community development financial assistance to the project exceeds \$200,000 (LHCHH funding is not included in calculating whether the total assistance exceeds the \$200,000 (LHCHH funding is not included in calculating whether the total assistance exceeds the \$200,000 (LHCHH funding is not included in calculating whether the total assistance exceeds the \$200,000 threshold), or if any public housing financial assistance is provided.